 WHAT YOU WILL LEARN

-A stakeholder map shows you who is involved in your story – as actors, witnesses, and victims.
-The map leads you to further sources, and enables you to spot relationships among everyone involved.
-It also indicates the core audience for your story, which is essential to promoting its impact.
-Not least, it captures an alternative way to structure the story.
+A source map shows you who is involved in your story - as initiators, witnesses, profiteers and victims.
+The map allows you to see relationships between all stakeholders and also indicates the target audience for your story, which is essential to increase impact.
+Not least, it provides an alternative narrative frame.

-The course fee includes not only the lectures, but also a PDF workbook of presentations with space for notes, and two Logan/CIJ handbooks that dive deep into the techniques covered in the lectures.
-The workbook will be distributed in advance of lectures, so we can focus on interaction aimed at advancing your personal projects.
+The course fee includes the lectures, a workbook, two Unesco publications and two Logan/CIJ handbooks that dive deep into the techniques covered in the lectures.

 Public Interest Journalism at RNTC

 From webinar participants since June 2020:

 “I found the course to be interactive even though it was online.
 The presentation slides were clear and helped participants keep on track.
 Questions in the chat were answered in a timely manner.”